Expertasif/stefanocoding.github.io/bugs.md

 ---

   <p>
-  I write about the bugs I find and I think are useful for someone just starting out finding bugs.
+  I write about the bugs I find and I think are useful for someone just starting out with bug bounty programs.
   </p>

   <ul class="post-list">